Kha-kis/encoding-guide/index.md

 ## Getting Started

 To begin, follow the [Setup](basics/setup.md) guide to configure your environment.
 Once ready, dive into the [First Script](basics/First_Script.md) to start creating your first video processing pipeline.

-## Getting Started

-To begin, follow the [Setup](setup.md) guide to configure your environment.
-Once ready, dive into the [First Script](first_script.md) to start creating your first video processing pipeline.